pairshaped/curlingio-docs/docs/club-management/leagues.md

 You will want to tweak these dates to make the weekday's line up for the new season.
 You will also want to remove the "(Copy)" from the name (we do this to make it obvious you are copying).

-Usually that's all you'll need to do to setup your leagues and competitions for the new season.
+Usually that's all you'll need to do to set up your leagues and competitions for the new season.

 ## Who Registered / Purchased a League or Competition?